valimised/ivxv/Documentation/en/protocols/04-seadistus.rst

 election act.

 Riigikogu elections are organized pursuant to the Riigikogu Election Act.
-The elections are organized at state level and the voting result is the same for all local governments.
+The elections are organized at state level.
 The state is divided into 12 electoral districts.
+The voting result is determined for every district.

 European Parliament elections are organized pursuant to the European Parliament Election Act.
 The elections are organized at state level and the voting result is the same for all local governments.
-The entire country is one large electoral district.
+The entire country is one electoral district.

 Referendums are organized pursuant to the Referendum Act.
 The elections are organized at state level and the voting result is the same for all local governments.
-The entire country is one large electoral district.
+The entire country is one electoral district.

 Various elections are not different on the basis of online voting data forms and procedures.
 Various district distributions are handled by the Elections Infosystem.

 Candidates can be set up for elections only in a specific electoral district.
-Districts are divided into polling stations and voters are divided between stations.
-Voters who belong to a specific polling station can vote in all polling stations of one district and have a choice of all the candidates in this district.
-The polling station to which the voter belongs determines the district to which they belong.
+Voters are divided between districts.
 The voter can only choose between the candidates running in their district.

-In local government council elections, voting happens at the level of Estonian local governments (parishes, cities), and thus the classification of `Estonian administrative units and settlements (EHAK) <http://ads.maaamet.ee/>`_ is used in the online voting protocol suite to specify electoral districts and polling stations and to show to which district voters and choices belong.
+In local government council elections, voting happens at the level of Estonian local governments (parishes, cities), and thus the classification of `Estonian administrative units and settlements (EHAK) <http://metaweb.stat.ee/>`_ is used in the online voting protocol suite to specify electoral districts and to show to which district voters and choices belong.

 For example:

 * The EHAK code for the Pirita city district in Tallinn City is 0596
-* The EHAK code for Aegviidu Parish is 0112
+* The EHAK code for Anija Parish is 0141.

 As agreed, for state-level elections, the EHAK code for the district is 0.
-The EHAK code for polling stations is the code of the local government under which the specific polling station operates.

-At Riigikogu and European Parliament elections and referendums, a fictitious polling station is set up in each electoral district and added to the list of electoral districts and polling stations for people voting abroad.
-The polling station number for those voters is 0 and the EHAK code is also 0.
+At Riigikogu and European Parliament elections and referendums, a fictitious unit is set up in each electoral district for voters who is living abroad.
+The polling station number for those voters is 0 and the EHAK code is 0000.

 .. code-block:: bnf